segmentio/segment-docs/src/connections/destinations/catalog/gtag/index.md

 To anonymize the IP addresses of all hits sent to Google, enable the **Anonymize IP** setting in the destination settings.

 ### Remarketing
-Segment uses Google's remarketing (The remarketing tag formerly known as Doubleclick) to tag visitors for remarketing campaigns and to identify demographic and interest data on visitors that displays in Demographic & Interest reports inside of Google Analytics.
+Segment uses Google's remarketing (the remarketing tag formerly known as Doubleclick) to tag visitors for remarketing campaigns and to identify demographic and interest data on visitors that displays in Demographic & Interest reports inside of Google Analytics.

 Enable the **Remarketing, Display Ads, and Demographic Settings** in the Google Analytics destination to access these features.

-Since remarketing loads through Segment, Google Analytics will cannot validate that the code is present on the page.
+Since remarketing loads through Segment, Google Analytics cannot validate that the code is present on the page.
 Click **Skip validation** and your data will start showing up within a few hours.

 ### Multiple trackers